Flow views and infinite interval exchange transformations for recognizable substitutions: The infinite interval exchange transformation

 At each stage the function $\iiet_n$ can be thought of as refining $\iiet_{n-1}$ by filling in what happens to the $|\domain| - \numa$ new nonmaximal intervals that appear as the maximal elements of $\PartitionI_{n-1}$ are refined.
 The potentially disagreeing intervals are smaller at each stage by a factor of $1/\lambda$.

 \end{proof}

-A progression showing the first three approximants for the period-doubling IIET appears in figure \ref{PDapproxiiet}.
+Figure \ref{PDapproxiiet} shows a progression of the first three approximants for the period-doubling IIET.
 The blue is the part in agreement and the orange is the part that needs refinement.
-The orange lines that extend to 0 are artifacts from the program used and should be disregarded.
+The vertical lines that extend to 0 are artifacts from the software used to generate the image and should be disregarded.

 Although $\iiet_3$ is only accurate on $7/8$ of the interval, the pattern for filling in the remainder is visible from the progression.
 Moreover the refinements appear to provide the key to understanding the form of self-similarity taken.
+High-resolution approximations for the full flow view and IIET for the period-doubling substitution appear in figure \ref{fig:pdfinalstuff}.

-\subsubsection{Self-similarity of some $\iiet$}
+\subsection{Self-similarity of some $\iiet$}